digital-archives/HISTGA1011/slides/week_03_slide_deck.md

 ---

 ## Definition
 # Acquisition

-When an institution gets ownership of item or a body of work, either through purchasing (resulting in an invoice), or donation/gift/bequest (resulting in some sort of legally-binding agreement such as a deed of gift), the legal and physical transfer of materials is referred to as the/an **acquisition**.
+An **acquisition** is the legal and physical transfer of materials to an institution, either through **purchase** (resulting in an invoice) or **donation, gift, or bequest** (formalized by a legally binding agreement such as a deed of gift).
+Acquisitions establish the institution's ownership and stewardship of the materials.

 ---